Please note that this page is still under construction. Therefore not all policies related to the Zaratan cluster are currently listed here.

 The High Performance Computing (HPC) Clusters are part of the information technology resources that the Division of Information Technology makes available to the university community, and as such are covered by the campus Acceptable Use Policy (AUP).
 All users of the HPC clusters are required to adhere by the campus AUP in addition to the policies specific to the HPC clusters.
-The AUP applies to all HPC clusters made available by the Division of Information Technology, not just the Deepthought clusters.
-I.e., the MARCC/Bluecrab cluster is still an university IT resource governed by the AUP even though it is housed off-campus.

 You should read and familiarize yourself with the Acceptable Use Policy.
 The AUP includes the following provisions which might be particularly applicable to users of the HPC clusters, but the list below is NOT complete and you are bound by all of the policies in the AUP.

 In addition to the AUP, the HPC clusters have there own policies enumerated in this document.
 Among these are:

 can read it on a campus mail system, or forward it to another address or email system